jvalen15/JNVSports/README.md

 # JNVSports is a sports blog created and managed by Jordan Valentine

-# I am the sole writer of blogs for the website at the moment
+# Jordan is the sole writer of blogs for the website at the moment